jleft/BitFlux/README.md

 grunt serve
 ```

-The project is then accessible at http://http://localhost:8000/index.html
+The project is then accessible at http://localhost:PORTNUMBER/index.html

-### Github pages
+### GitHub Pages

-For this option to be available, you should have forked the ScottLogic/d3fc-showcase repository to your github account.
+For this option to be available, you should have forked the ScottLogic/d3fc-showcase repository to your GitHub account.

-To run on github pages, run the grunt command:
+To run on GitHub Pages, run the grunt command:

 ```
 grunt deploy
 ```

-The project is then accessible at the obvious address (USERNAME.github.io/d3fc-showcase).
+The project is then accessible at the obvious address (USERNAME.github.io/REPO-NAME).

 ## License